NeoRL: Efficient Exploration for Nonepisodic RL: Practical algorithm and Experimental Details

-In the following, we provide all hyperparameters used in our experiments in \cref{tab:environment_hyperparams} and the cost function for the environments.
+In this section, we provide the practical algorithm~\cref{alg:neorl_pratical}, provide all hyperparameters used in our experiments in \cref{tab:environment_hyperparams}, and the cost function for the environments.
 All our experiments within 1-8 hours\footnote{based on the environment} on a GPU (NVIDIA GeForce RTX 2080 Ti).
 For \neorl, we use $\beta_n=2$ for all the experiments, except for the Swimmer and the SoftArm environment where we use $\beta_n=1$.